Sections in this article:

 My background and experience in fine art and contemporary music led me to the creation of UnconstrainedTime watches, loving forming my own very unique and individual concepts and seeing them rendered in 3D, then really appreciating the positive feedback from others who love such individual creations, too.

-I am now bootstrapping UnconstrainedTime as a microbrand startup, enjoying being a solo founder with help from lots of experts, including Evan, our watch and jewelry expert, as well as our very experienced eCommerce advisor, and getting great answers to lots of questions on FaceBook Groups and elsewhere.
+I am now developing UnconstrainedTime as a microbrand start-up, enjoying being a solo founder with help from lots of experts, including Evan, our watch and jewellery expert, as well as our very experienced eCommerce advisor, experienced product and electronics designers, and getting great answers to lots of questions on FaceBook Groups and elsewhere.

 I considered applying to investors to obtain funding for this project, but was happy to find ways to go ahead more rapidly without needing to take the time to go through the long process of attempting to obtain investment in a space unfairly biased against solo entrepreneurs, and relieved to be able to develop the business without needing a co-founder.

-One of the challenges I am experiencing, as mentioned above, is finding the time to get all the necessary tasks done, while bootstrapping everything myself.
+One of the challenges I am experiencing, as mentioned above, is finding the time to get all the necessary tasks done, while bootstrapping most of it myself.

-For anyone else considering being a solo founder, I’d say that there are lots of ways to get advice from experts, and support from others in similar situations, such as from FaceBook Groups and forums, as well as paid programs.
+For anyone else considering being a solo founder, I’d say that there are lots of ways to get advice from experts, and support from others in similar situations, such as from FaceBook Groups and forums, as well as paid programs and outsourcing services.

 How being a solo founder aligns with the core concepts of UnconstrainedTime

-As I said above, creating something unique, as a personal exploration, is something I am very passionate about.
+As I said above, creating something unique, as a personal exploration, is something I am very passionate about (and is part of the definition of art, for more on that, see our home-page).

-To put it simply, fine art is almost always done by one person, and a mass-produced copy can never be a work of art in the way that the original is.
+To put it simply, fine art is almost always done by one person, and a mass-produced copy can never be a work of art in the way that an original is.

 Not that UnconstrainedTime is intended as a one-person brand.
 We have an open design competition, where anyone can submit their design ideas.
 If they fit our aesthetic range, we will tell the designer how to get high quality 3D renders done, and we will show the results on our website.
 We tell the designer how they can help promote their UnconstrainedTime design(s), and if they sell, the designer, of course, receives a commission.

-And we welcome established creators, whether art jewelers, fine artists, sculptors or ceramicists, to create one-off UnconstrainedTime watches in collaboration with us.
+And we welcome established creators, whether art jewellers, fine artists, sculptors or ceramicists, to create one-off (or limited edition) UnconstrainedTime watches in collaboration with us.

 Our brand concept facilitates unique creations by individuals, with expert support.